zhou-dong/zhou-dong.github.io/_posts/study/2015-11-27-computer-architecture-and-cloud-computing.md

 #### ABSTRACT

-There are lots of same technology ideas between single computer architecture and cloud Computing system.
+There are lots of same technology ideas between single computer architecture and cloud Computing system(Distributed system).
 We will discuss these ideas in these area:

 - Abstractions of the computer system and the abstractions of the distribution system.
-- Queue implemented in the threads control and balance control in the cloud.
+- How Queue implemented both the threads control in the single computer and balance control in the cloud computing.
-- File system of the Linux system and distribution system(HDFS, GFS).
+- The ideas of the File system between the Linux system and distribution system(HDFS, GFS).
 - Data communication between GPU, memory and project, database.
 - notify idea in thread control and zookeeper in Hadoop system.
 - pipeline in CPU and big data, example: photo OCR

+No matter build a single computer or cloud system, basically people use the same idea.

 #### Same knowledge